 their account to the religious authorities, and instead of being amazed at the

-works of God, they didn’t even bat an eye, but began immediately spinning
+works of God, they didn’t even bat an eye but immediately began spinning

 an alternate account of the events.
 The people

-of Israel, their religious leaders and the soldiers were all corrupt, so that
+of Israel, their religious leaders and the soldiers were all corrupt, so

 the only people who were being saved were those whom God had prepared